 Incoming first-year and transfer students who self-identify as international, regardless of citizenship or residency (including in the United States), should attend International Orientation.
 Students studying at Brown on a visa are expected to attend.

-Details and registration information are available on the International Mentoring Program web site.
+Details and registration information are available on the Global Brown Center for International Students' website.